-For the year ended December 31, 2022, the Company granted 7,544 deferred share units ("DSU's) to directors with a fair value of \$1.50 per DSU and forfeited 23,585 DSU's of an employee who is no longer with the Company.
-In 2021, the Company granted 52,398 DSU's to officers and directors with a fair value of \$1.50 per DSU.
-The DSU's are granted as a long-term incentive program and entitle the holder to receive the underlying number of shares of the Company's common shares when settled.
+In 2022, the Company granted 7,544 deferred share units ("DSU's) to directors with a fair value of \$1.50 per DSU and forfeited 23,585 DSU's of an employee who is no longer with the Company.
+The DSU's were granted as a long-term incentive program and entitle the holder to receive the underlying number of shares of the Company's common shares when settled.
 The DSU's are to be settled at the retirement, resignation or death of the holder of the DSU's.